 As a follow-up to contribution 37 rev 2 Canada invites TDAG to consider agreeing on the following proposals for WTDC reform, based on the discussions in the TDAG Web Dialogues on 16 March and 30 April 2020, and proposals submitted to TDAG-20:

+USA:

-USA: As a follow-up to contribution 37 rev 2 Canada invites TDAG to consider agreeing on the following proposals for WTDC reform, based on the discussions in the TDAG Web Dialogues on 16 March and 30 April 2020, and proposals submitted to TDAG-20
+Based on the discussions in the TDAG Web Dialogues on 16 March and 30 April 2020, and proposals submitted to TDAG-20, TDAG-20 agrees that the BDT Director should proceed to implement the following proposals related to WTDC reform to the extent possible for WTDC-21, and has formed these Working Groups to provide advice and assistance to the BDT Director in their further development and implementation, as follows:

+TDAG Working Group on WTDC Reform:

+The objective of the Working Group on WTDC Reform is to facilitate a solutions-based Conference focusing on development issues.
+It will report to the 2021 meeting of TDAG on actions taken and progress toward reform of WTDC-21 as well provide as any recommendations to the BDT for implementation or for consideration by Members in support of their WTDC-21 preparations.

-RUSSIAN FEDERATION: As a follow-up to contribution 37 rev 2 Canada invites TDAG to consider agreeing on the following proposals for WTDC reform, based on the discussions in the TDAG Web Dialogues on 16 March and 30 April 2020, and proposals submitted to TDAG-20:
+RUSSIAN FEDERATION: Based on the discussions in the TDAG Web Dialogues on 16 March and 30 April 2020, and proposals submitted to TDAG-20, there is a need to reform the WTDC.
+To increase the efficiency of preparatory process for WTDC and the Conference itself, TDAG should:

-JORDAN: As a follow-up to contribution 37 rev 2 Canada invites TDAG to consider agreeing on the following proposals for WTDC reform, based on the discussions in the TDAG Web Dialogues on 16 March and 30 April 2020, and proposals submitted to TDAG-20:
+JORDAN: Based on the discussions in the TDAG Web Dialogues on 16 March and 30 April 2020, and proposals submitted to TDAG-20:

 Consideration should be given to the following approaches in preparation for WTDC-21:

-1. Consideration should be given to the following approaches in preparation for WTDC-21:

-1. Consideration should be given to the following approaches in preparation for WTDC-21:
+1. On preparation for WTDC-21:

 Implement a comprehensive preparatory process that introduces formal inter-regional coordination meetings (IRMs).
 These meetings should have a clearly defined format and clear agendas.
 Outcomes of IRMs would be non-binding as Member States have the sovereign right to submit proposals at the Conference.

-Implement a comprehensive preparatory process that introduces formal inter-regional coordination meetings (IRMs).
+Implement a comprehensive preparatory process that introduces formal inter-regional coordination meetings (IRMs) with clearly defined format, objectives, agendas and participation.
+Outcomes of IRMs should support Members and RTOs in developing proposals to the Conference but would be non-binding as Member States have the sovereign right to submit proposals at the Conference.

+Evaluate possible ways to improve this process, for example by introduction of formal inter-regional coordination meetings (IRMs).
 These meetings should have a clearly defined format and clear agendas.
 Outcomes of IRMs would be non-binding as Member States have the sovereign right to submit proposals at the Conference.

-Implement a comprehensive preparatory process that introduces formal inter-regional coordination meetings (IRMs).
-These meetings should have a clearly defined format and clear agendas.
+Implement a comprehensive preparatory process that incorporates formal inter-regional coordination meetings (IRMs).
+These meetings should have a clearly defined format and agenda.
+Whereas Member States have the sovereign right to submit proposals at the Conference, to the extent possible Member States shall endeavour to respect and support the negotiated outcomes of IRMs,

+Implement a comprehensive preparatory process that introduces formal inter-regional coordination meetings (IRMs) and establish a clearly defined format and clear agendas.
 Outcomes of IRMs would be non-binding as Member States have the sovereign right to submit proposals at the Conference.

-Implement a comprehensive preparatory process that introduces formal inter-regional coordination meetings (IRMs).
-These meetings should have a clearly defined format and clear agendas.
-Outcomes of IRMs would be non-binding as Member States have the sovereign right to submit proposals at the Conference.

-Implement a comprehensive preparatory process that introduces formal inter-regional coordination meetings (IRMs).
-These meetings should have a clearly defined format and clear agendas.
-Outcomes of IRMs would be non-binding as Member States have the sovereign right to submit proposals at the Conference.

 Define the number of representatives from each region to attend IRMs and decide on the chairmanship of IRMs.

-Define the number of representatives from each region to attend IRMs and decide on the chairmanship of IRMs.

-Define the number of representatives from each region to attend IRMs and decide on the chairmanship of IRMs.
+Propose the number of representatives from each region to attend IRMs and decide on the chairmanship of IRMs.

-Define the number of representatives from each region to attend IRMs and decide on the chairmanship of IRMs.
+Through their respective Regional Telecommunications Organizations (RTOs), Member States shall decide on the chairmanship and respective representatives from each region to attend IRMs.

 Define the number of representatives from each region to attend IRMs and decide on the chairmanship of IRMs.